codefreshdemo/demochat/README.md

 ![Screenshot](screenshots/Screen Shot 2016-09-27 at 8.29.08 PM.png)
 press on __BUILD__ , choose your branch (```master```) And run the YML build for the first time !
-//todo: show how you get to the previous builds and tell the user to build again

 ![Screenshot](screenshots/Screen Shot 2016-09-27 at 9.08.51 PM.png)